 - Creative Expression and Civic Empowerment Workshops, which help participants recognize the full extent of their ability to co-create their communities through the practice of art-making;

 - Meaningful Careers Workshops and Meaningful Research Workshops, which help participants make connections among their passions, values, strengths, and career or research aspirations, and illustrate that workspaces can be sites for civic empowerment and action; and

 - Workplace Script Analysis Workshops, which help participants illuminate the stated and unstated behaviors and norms that prevail in a workplace and reflect on how those scripts are affecting them.

-To explore or request an opportunity to work with Center for Democracy and Civic Life staff to develop a workshop appropriate to your group, please submit a Civic Design CoLab form.
+To explore or request an opportunity to work with Center for Democracy and Civic Life staff to host or develop a workshop appropriate to your group, please submit a Civic Design CoLab form.